scalableminds/webknossos/docs/datasets.md

 The `Advanced` view lets you edit the underlying [JSON configuration](./data_formats.md#wkw-metadata-by-example) directly.
 Toggle between the `Advanced` and `Simple` page in the upper right.
 Advanced mode is only recommended for

-webKnossos automatically periodically checks and detects changes to a dataset's metadata (`datasource-properties.json`) on disc.
-(Only relevant for self-hosted instances) Before applying these suggestions, users can preview all the new settings (as JSON) and inspect just the detected difference (as JSON).
+webKnossos automatically periodically checks and detects changes to a dataset's metadata (`datasource-properties.json`) on disk (only relevant for self-hosted instances).
+Before applying these suggestions, users can preview all the new settings (as JSON) and inspect just the detected difference (as JSON).

 ![Dataset Editing: Data Tab](images/dataset_data.png)